satyvm/cairo_starknet/readme.md

-# Basics to run Cairo
+# Basics to run The 15-Puzzle Cairo Program

 First,
 to create the virtual env